 How does a student know what 4-year institutions have agreements with OCC?

-Can a student change their mind about using a particular articulation agreement?
+Can a student change their mind about using a particular transfer credit agreement

 Why is completing an associate’s degree important?